My child’s being bullied at school. What can I do about it?

 Back to top

 My child is having ongoing problems with the teacher.
 Do I have the right to ask for a change of teacher or class?

 It might be possible for your child to move to another class.
-First of all though, it would be a good idea to ensure you have had an in-depth discussion about the situation with your child so that you have as much information as possible – at least from your child’s perspective – before taking any further action.
+First of all though, it would be a good idea to discuss the situation with your child about what the problems are and what your child wants to happen.

-Depending on what the discussion reveals, if you find your child has a genuine concern, and if it is appropriate, an option might be to invite the teacher to a sit-down discussion with you and your child.
+Depending on what the discussion reveals, it might be useful to invite the teacher to a sit-down discussion with you and your child.
 The focus of the discussion could be on fostering a better understanding between them and on finding solutions/compromises that work for both.

-If this approach does not work or is not possible, then you could approach the dean or school principal with your problem, and work together to come up with a solution that may involve changing teachers or classes, or if you are concerned about a teacher’s conduct, competence, or mental fitness you can make a complaint (see the previous question).
+If you aren’t happy with the teacher’s response to your concerns, you could approach the dean or school principal with the issue, and work together to come up with a solution that may involve changing classes, or if you are concerned about a teacher’s conduct or competence you can make a complaint (see the previous question).

 My daughter hates school and wants to leave.
 I don’t know whether I should let her or not.
 What are the options?

 If your daughter is under the age of 16, and has a suitable training course or job arranged, she may be granted an “early leaving exemption” as long as she has your permission.

-When a young person leaves before finishing secondary school this doesn’t necessarily mean your daughter’s chance of an education is over – sometimes people choose to return to high school as an adult, to get the credits they need, or go to university or other tertiary training course after working for a while.
-Once she is 20, she could be admitted to university without University Entrance.
+When a young person leaves before finishing secondary school this doesn’t necessarily mean their education is over - sometimes people choose to return to secondary school as an adult to get the qualifications they need, or go on tertiary education after working for a while.
+Once she is 20, she could be admitted to university without having University Entrance.